 • “Dyadic and Polyadic Network Processes: Toward an Eventful Lens to Modeling Diffusion,” with Emily Erikson.
 (Simulation analysis)

 • “National Prestige and the Structure of International Migration, 1973-2013.”
-(Data cleaning)
+(Data wrangling)

 • “What Do We Mean by ‘Consent’?”
 (Data collection)